 Each year OhioMTA selects a Certified Teacher of the Year who will serve as Ohio's nominee for the MTNA Teacher of the Year.
 OhioMTA teacher of the year will receive a waiver to cover registration at the annual state conference, plus lunch at the Annual Awards Brunch.
 The recipient of the National Award is awarded a conference package that includes airfare, two nights at the conference hotel, conference registration and two Awards Brunch tickets.
-Click the button below to download the 2021 Nomination Form.
-Applications are due by June 1, 2021.
+Click the button below to download the 2022 Nomination Form.
+Applications are due by May 31st, 2022.